 We use four methods that directly determine $\phi_3$.
 We provide a brief overview of each, illustrating the relevant observables in Section~\ref{sec:BInputs}, and details of their dependences on $\phi_3$, $r_{B}^{D^{(\ast)}h}$, and $\delta_B^{D^{(\ast)}h}$ in Appendix~\ref{app:equations}.
 The Gronau-London-Wyler (GLW) method uses the decays of $D$ mesons to $\CP$ eigenstates, such as the $\CP$-even ($\CP+$) decay $D \to K^-K^+$ and the $\CP$-odd ($\CP-$) decay $D \to \KS \piz~$\cite{glw,glw2}.
-The Atwood-Dunietz-Soni (ADS) method uses final states that are not $\CP$ eigenstates, for example, the decay $D \to K^+\pi^-$, in which the interference between the Cabibbo-allowed and doubly Cabibbo-suppressed modes in both $B$ and $D$ decays generate large $\CP$ asymmetries~\cite{ads1,ads2}.
+The Atwood-Dunietz-Soni (ADS) method uses final states, such as $D \to K^\pm\pi^\mp$ , in which the interference between suppressed $B$ decay followed by the Cabibbo-allowed $D$ decay with the favoured $B$ decay followed by the doubly Cabibbo-suppressed $D$ decay generate large $C\!P$ asymmetries~\cite{ads1,ads2}.
 In this method, an additional dependence on the properties of the $D$ decay is introduced through the ratio of suppressed and favoured $D$ decay amplitudes, $r_D$, and their strong-interaction phase difference, $\delta_D$.
 The ADS method has been extended to multibody $D$ decays, such as $D \to K^+\pi^-\piz$, where an extra coherence factor $\kappa_{D}$ is introduced to account for the dilution from the inseparable multiple interfering amplitudes integrated over the $D$-decay phase space (Dalitz plot)~\cite{nayak}.
 All these parameters are measured independently and are auxiliary inputs in our combination.

 The relevant physics observables are $\CP$-violating decay-rate asymmetries,

 and $\CP$-averaged decay-rate ratios,

 where $f$ indicates that the $D$ meson is reconstructed in a $\CP$ eigenstate (noneigenstate) and $h$ is a pion (kaon) and $\bar{f}$ indicates the same $\CP$ (flavour conjugate) final state for the GLW (ADS) measurements.
 The double ratio, for the GLW measurements, is defined as